 Board Review (Breaking the Boards, Team-Based Learning)

 Board Review sessions are held weekly and are moderated by the chief residents, senior residents and attendings.
-Board Review is conducted in several different styles to reflect the different methods of learning.
+Board Review is conducted in several different styles to reflect different methods of learning.
 "Breaking the Boards" is a monthly session, which utilizes an audience response system to review two Pediatrics In Review articles and relevant Pediatrics Review and Education Program (PREP) questions.
 An attending expert is always present to answer questions from the residents regarding both the articles and the PREP questions.
-"Team-Based Learning" is another monthly session run by the senior resident supervising the outpatient clinic, and also reviews two Pediatrics in Review articles.
+"Team-Based Learning" is another monthly session conducted by a senior resident, and also reviews two Pediatrics in Review articles.
 Residents are grouped into teams where they discuss and answer PREP questions relevant to the articles.
 At the end of the hour, the senior resident moderating the session provides a brief explanation of the answers and an overview of the articles.
 Other forms of board review include Jeopardy, PREP question and answer, and Zitelli Rounds.

 Journal Club/Evidence-Based Medicine Workshops

 Journal Club is held monthly and consists of a PL2 and PL3 each reviewing a different journal article.
 The presentation always starts with a patient story that led to the literature search.
-A Critically Appraised Topic, or CAT, format is employed to analyze the validity and applicability of the research to the case at hand.
+A Critically Appraised Topic format is employed to analyze the validity and applicability of the research to the case.
 The goal of the session is to demonstrate the attributes necessary to be good consumers of clinical research.
 Several faculty members as well as the director of pediatric research are present to discuss and critique the analysis.

 Procedural Skills Workshops

 Residents practice their resuscitation skills in a state-of-the-art simulation lab located in our inpatient unit.
-Simulations are held every 1 to 2 weeks, where residents and nursing staff are assigned to participate in these sessions.
+Simulations are held weekly, and residents and nursing staff are assigned to participate in these sessions.
 These sessions are followed by a debriefing during which participants receive feedback on both the medical and teamwork components of resuscitation.